Nursing and Midwifery placement information

 We work with several host Trusts including South Tyneside and Sunderland NHS Foundation Trust, The Newcastle upon Tyne Hospitals NHS Foundation Trust, County Durham and Darlington NHS Foundation Trust, North Tees and Hartlepool NHS Foundation Trust, and Northumbria Healthcare NHS Foundation Trust.

 Your placement will occur at your appointed host Trust (within various locations over the three years) and a standard working week is 37.5 hours.
-It's important to note that your placement may include a range of shift patterns, including early starts, evenings, weekends, and night duty (first year students are not allocated night duty).
+It's important to note that your placement may include a range of shift patterns, including early starts, evenings, weekends, and night duty.
 You'll follow the usual shift patterns of the placement provider, and this is non-negotiable.
 Shifts can last anywhere between 7-12 hours and cannot be fitted around school hours or holidays.

 Some placements will require the ability to travel (up to a maximum of 90 minutes depending on transport mode) and some Trusts cover large geographical areas which must be considered as we can't promise placements close to home.
 Some community placements are restricted to car drivers and business insurance is required.
 Planning your travel to placement in advance is your own responsibility, and a bursary is available to those who are financially challenged.
 Read more about the NHS Learning Support Fund or get in touch with our Student Financial Guidance team.